rbuurma/rise-2021/Rise-2021/Rise21SyllabusDraft.md

 + Roland Barthes, "The Reality Effect" (1968)
 + Benedict Anderson, from *Imagined Communities* (1983)
 + Ngũgĩ wa Thiong'o, from *Decolonizing the Mind*
++ N. Scott Momaday, "The Morality of Indian Hating" (1964)
 + Michel Foucault, "Panopticism" from *Discipline and Punish* (1975; English translation 1977 )
 + Dorrit Cohn, from *Transparent Minds* (1978)
 + Michael McKeon, "Generic Transformation and Social Change: Rethinking the Rise of the Novel" (1985)